-There is risk that users are granted inappropriate access which is not commensurate with his/her responsibility.
+There is a risk that users are granted inappropriate access which is not commensurate with his or her responsibility.

-We recommend management revisit the process of requesting and granting user access to PeopleSoft Financials in order to ensure that all access requests are duly logged, tracked and authorized and that the access request clearly defines the responsibility to be assigned to the user.
+We recommend management to reinforce the process of requesting and granting user access to PS FIN and PS HR in order to ensure that all access requests are duly logged, tracked and authorized and that the access request clearly defines the responsibility to be assigned to the user.